When you manage a federal grant, good grant management expects you to understand the allowable cost compliance requirements.

 Ethics Matter: 5 Things Auditors Look For:

-Ethics involve more than just signing a Code of Conduct once a year.
+Ethics involves more than just signing a Code of Conduct once a year.
 Auditors look at the overall environment at the organization as well.

-What is the ethical climate at the organization?
+What is the ethical climate of the organization?

 3. Is there an overall awareness at the organization of the importance to keep federal spending separate from non-federal spending?